 The Department of Foreign Languages at the University of North Alabama provides a major in Foreign Languages and Foreign Languages for Commerce, both offer concentrations in French, German, and Spanish.
-A minor is available.
+A minor is also available in French, German and/or Spanish.
 From 6 to 14 credit hours in the same foreign language are required in the general studies component of all Bachelor of Arts programs.
 The educational facilities of the Department of Foreign Languages are second to none.
-We have direct satellite feed into all classrooms offering the student educational programming from around the world.
 With our fully equipped languages laboratory, language students may use multimedia language computer software, Internet based resources, audio, and video to enhance their language skills.

 Check the latest edition of GlobalTalk, the Foreign Languages newsletter, for the latest happenings in the department!